 If you have been charged by the police, contact our office.
 We can help you.
 Our friendly staff assist people just like yourself every single day of the week on a wide variety of cases.
 We can assist you with your charge(s) anywhere in Ontario and Quebec as well as some areas of the northern United States.
 It never hurts to ask!
 Generally it only takes 5 to 10 minutes on the phone to have most of your questions answered and to get some of the basic information that you will need to start making informed decisions.

-Hiring a licenced and experienced paralegal is generally more cost effective than simply being convicted.
+Hiring a licensed and experienced paralegal is generally more cost effective than simply being convicted.
 The first goal is to either have your charge(s) withdrawn or reduced through direct negotiation with the Prosecutor’s Office.
 If an agreeable resolution cannot be reached, then having a capable paralegal that can provide your defence at trial will give you a fighting chance to win your case.
 Fortunately, most cases can be resolved without our clients ever needing to attend court or file any legal documents.
 We take care of that for you.
 For many defendants unfamiliar with the court process or the law, that is a huge relief from stress.